"Oh, boy, what flavor?"

 - Take a Third Option:Drill Sergeant Nasty: "What are you, a man, or a mouse!?"

-- Take That: Deleted Scenes features a nasty one towards The Annoying Orange.Father watching son making an orange and an apple talk: Well, we failed. (cocks shotgun) Don't look, honey.
+- Take That!: Deleted Scenes features a nasty one towards The Annoying Orange: a kid reenacts the very first episode with an orange and an apple, and his parents aren't too happy about it.Father: Well, we failed. (cocks shotgun) Don't look, honey.

-- Talking Animal: Mine Turtle.
-The ducks are a more unusual case; when one of them quacks, the other remarks (in English) how he was just about to say the same thing.
+- The ducks are a more unusual case; when one of them quacks like normal, the other remarks (in English) how he was just about to say the same thing.

 - There Can Only Be One: Unless you like dying from getting stabbed in the chest, don't say your boyfriend said you were the most beautiful girl in the world.